batichico/pywolfbot/README.md

 This command will create the necessary directory structure and files for the PyWolfBot project in a single step.

+[!NOTE]
 If you encounter issues or want to contribute, please create an issue in the repository.

+[!TIP]
+Remember to review the project structure and modify configuration files as needed before deploying.

 ## License